epiphyt/embed-privacy/README.md

 = 1.1.0 =
 * Added option to allow all embeds by one provider
+* Added provider TikTok, introduced in WordPress 5.4
+* Added support for Google Maps iframes
 * Added URL rewrite to youtube-nocookie.com
 * Added option to save user selection per embed provider
 * Added provider logo to our placeholder
 * Added option to filter our placeholders markup
+* Added support for 'alignwide' and 'alignfull' Gutenberg classes
+* Added support for using our embedding overlay mechanism for external developers
 * Improved our placeholder markup to be actually semantic
+* Changed .embed- classes to .embed-privacy-
+* Fixed some embed providers that use custom z-index, which results in the embedded content being above the overlay
 * Fixed typos

 = 1.0.2 =